philipmat/philipmat.github.io/_posts/2018-02-25-thirty_minutes_before_coding.md

 - A well written README file - this is the first introduction to my project, so I will put extra care to make sure it's clear, concise, semantically, and syntactically correct.
-- A script or accepted mechanism (Makefile, npm scripts) that helps run or use this project;
+- A script (Makefile, npm scripts) that helps run or use this project;
   if it's a library, have documentation, with *copious* examples of usage.
-  It can be part of the README - if not, the README should include a link to this documentation.
+  It can be part of the README - if not, the README should include a *prominent* link to this documentation.
 - Build script and Continuous Integration - the latter is in particular so easy to set up nowadays there's no good excuse not to.
   Include linters and style guide (e.g. `pep8`).